Valerie

 Valerie’s

-end of the last semester.
-After she came home we stopped the steroids and she
+through the end of the last semester.
+After she came home, we stopped the

 3.